 I resolutely support our strong local government; a City Administrator form of government.
 This allows continuity over the years through a city administrator who serves as the CEO, while the Mayor facilitates meetings, leads ribbon cuttings and openings, and serves as the face for the city.

-As the first female mayor, I want to encourage women to be involved, aware, and informed within our community. to be part of that decision-making process, to be in the room where it happens.
+As the first female mayor, I want to encourage women to be involved, aware, and informed within our community.
+Push to be part of that decision-making process, to be in the room where it happens.
 You can start small and work your way up, but it’s important to start.
 There is always a need for strong leaders in our community, and having more women holding positions of authority would reflect our demographics.
 I want to encourage girls and young women to set goals and pursue those goals fiercely.
 Don’t get discouraged, keep pushing.

 I am very humbled and thankful for the opportunity you have given me to serve as your Mayor.
 May God bless our city and our nation in the days to come.